tatsuyaSekiguchi/hello-world/README.md

 # hello-world
 test Repojitory
-- this Repojitory is created by studing
+- this Repojitory created by studeid